-Pupils can come into school from 8.40.
-The school day starts at 8.50am and we expect your child to be in class at that time.
+The school day starts at 8.40am and we expect your child to be in class at that time.

 Registers are marked by 9.00am and your child will receive a late mark if they are not in by that time.
 At 9.30am the registers will be closed.
 In accordance with regulation, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.

-Pupils arriving at school after 8.50 am and report to the school office to be signed in by an adult.
+Pupils arriving at school after 9.00 am must report to the school office to be signed in by an adult.
 Pupils leaving school for any reason must report to the office before they go so that we can ensure that they are appropriately chaperoned and signed out.